 Our AECOM Center for Sports Administration connects students to internships, job opportunities, and exclusive sports industry experiences.
 Learn about some of the unique on and off-campus opportunities that we offer.

-Our Career & Student Success Center is ready to help you understand how to use good career marketing strategies beginning in your freshman year.
+Our Business Academic Advising & Career Services center is ready to help you understand how to use good career marketing strategies beginning in your freshman year.
 We’re ready to help you find the perfect internship or job.
 In addition to business career fairs and career coaches, you’ll have access to Handshake and Teamwork Online, web-based systems where employers post positions, review resumes, and connect with candidates.
 Plus, participate in workshops, seminars, and even one-on-one coaching to make sure you’re presenting yourself the right way and achieving your career goals.

 Sport Management Major Courses

-View the Sport Management Major profile page in OHIO's Undergraduate Catalog to see additional requirements, such as Individual Core Requirements or Introductory Cluster Requirements.
+View the Sport Management Major catalog page in OHIO's Undergraduate Catalog to see additional requirements, such as Individual Core Requirements or Introductory Cluster Requirements.

 - SASM 1010: Introduction to Sports Administration